(Tip: Be sure not to miss the downloadable business meeting invitation email templates at the end of the story)

 2. Personal Introduction (optional)

-If you're meeting with a group that doesn't meet regularly, add a short personal note to the top of your invite to provide much needed context.
+If you're meeting with a group that doesn't meet regularly, add a short personal note to the top of your meeting invite email to provide much needed context.

 3. Required Preparation (optional)